-Symbol naming rules which differ between ARM syntax and GNU syntax include:
+Symbol naming rules which differ between armasm syntax and GNU syntax include:

-- ARM syntax symbols must start with a letter or the underscore character "\". - GNU syntax symbols must start with a letter, the underscore character "\", or a period ".". - ARM syntax symbols use double bars to delimit symbol names containing non-alphanumeric characters (except for the underscore):
+- armasm syntax symbols must start with a letter or the underscore character "". - GNU syntax symbols must start with a letter, the underscore character "", or a period ".". - armasm syntax symbols use double bars to delimit symbol names containing non-alphanumeric characters (except for the underscore):